 The Legislature has established a statute of limitations on judicial misconduct complaints.
-Notably, most jurisdictions in the country have no statute of limitations for judicial misconduct and some disciplinary actions have occurred based on conduct many years prior and sometimes before an individual became a judge.
+Notably, most jurisdictions in the country have no statute of limitations for judicial misconduct, with some disciplinary actions taking place based on conduct committed many years prior and sometimes even before an individual became a judge.